Do you need to eat fruits and vegetables?

 Fruits and vegetables are generally considered diabetes-friendly foods.
 In fact, nearly all types of produce make the “low GI foods” list on the American Diabetes Association website, with the exception of melons and pineapple.
 But how does adhering to “5 a day” or similar dietary advice affect blood sugar control and insulin resistance?
 The evidence from clinical trials is mixed.

-One systematic review and meta-analysis of eight RCTs examining the effects of fruit and vegetable intake in people with metabolic syndrome found that although blood pressure improved in those who ate more produce, fasting blood sugar levels were no different among the groups.8 The same held true for waist circumference, triglycerides and HDL cholesterol levels — all of which are considered markers of insulin resistance when outside the normal range.9
+One systematic review and meta-analysis of eight RCTs examining the effects of fruit and vegetable intake in people with metabolic syndrome found that although diastolic blood pressure slightly improved in those who ate more produce, fasting blood sugar levels were no different among the groups.12 The same held true for waist circumference, triglycerides and HDL cholesterol levels — all of which are considered markers of insulin resistance when outside the normal range.13

 Controlled studies exploring this relationship are needed.
 However, it certainly seems possible that eating large amounts of fruit (“nature’s candy”) during pregnancy — a time of dramatic hormonal fluctuations and insulin resistance — could increase a woman’s likelihood of developing gestational diabetes.